kvantas/kvantas/content/home/about.md

 # Biography

-I am a consultant engineer in Hydraulic Engineering and Geoinformatics and have 14+ years of experience on independent expertise in engineering to the Greek government, developers and construction firms as sole practitioner.
+I am a consultant engineer in Hydraulic Engineering and Geoinformatics and have 19+ years of experience on independent expertise in engineering to the Greek government, developers and construction firms.

 My research interests include Hydrology, Water Resources Management and Machine Learning.
 I am a member of the Technical Chamber of Greece and the Hellenic Association of Rural and Surveying Engineers.